sagemathinc/cocalc-kubernetes/README.md

 ## STATUS

+- As of Dec 2020, we have decided that **CoCalc-Kubernetes will not be supported further until there is at least one paying customer.**  We are a small company, and must choose very carefully how we spend our time.
+So far nobody has purchased Cocalc-Kubernetes, wheeas many people have purchased [cocalc-docker](https://github.com/sagemathinc/cocalc-docker) licenses, so that's where our effort is going.

-I've updated the images on DockerHub that this uses to the latest version of CoCalc as of **May 12, 2020**.
+- I've last updated the images on DockerHub that this uses to the latest version of CoCalc as of **May 12, 2020**.

 ## Installation